griffinryan/encryption-suite/README.md

 - Able to hash a given file or user text input.

+- Able to encrypt/decrypt a given file or text input using DHIES encryption and Schnorr signatures with elliptic curves.

-_TODO: implement a file encryption/decryption feature_
+_TODO: implement a file signing/verification feature_

 ---